 Sit back and admire the view with a beer or five in hand at Hemingway’s Brewery.
 Situated on the Reef Marina, Hemingway’s prides itself on its handcrafted beers and food sourced from fresh, local produce.
 Each beer has its own story and you can sample them on a tasting paddle.
 Does life get any better?

-Fun, quirky and offering retro-modern vibes, QT will be your tropical oasis.
+Spacious, contemporary and offering cool-luxe vibes, Pullman Port Douglas Sea Temple Resort & Spa will be your tropical oasis.
 Do the obligatory once-over in the room, checking if it has a comfy bed (it does).
-But don’t get too comfortable because there’s a pool calling your name and an icy cold mojito awaiting you.
+But don’t get too comfortable because there’s a pool calling your name and a delicious icy cold cocktail awaiting you.

 4pm – Life’s a beach

-Borrow one of QT’s complimentary bikes and pedal down to Four Mile Beach.
-As you’ve probably learned by now, it can get pretty warm in the ol’ Port so the afternoon is the perfect time to put those legs to work.
+As you’ve probably learned by now, it can get pretty warm in the ol’ Port so the afternoon is the perfect time to put those legs to work with a stroll along Four Mile Beach.
 Find a private spot along any of the four miles to chill out or if you’re feeling up to it, head to the northern-most end and follow the walking trail up Flagstaff Hill – this will reward you with views of the entire golden beach and surrounding mountains.

 6pm – Relaxed dinner